 So if you have recent male or female pattern hair loss, telegen effluviam or are experiencing hormonal hair loss as a result of pregancy or menopause, it’s a great option.
 Perhaps not so great for those trying to treat chemo-related hair loss, long-term androgenetic alopecia or extended loss from another illness.
 In these cases, reviews and results are mixed.

-If you can’t take or afford Nutrafol, check out these other supplements to increase hair growth – I’d highly recommend either of them!
+If you can’t take or afford Nutrafol, check out these other supplements to help increase hair growth.

 A FAR cheaper option (a third of the price of Nutrafol!) that still contains great ingredients like saw palmetto, biotin and caffeine.
 It’s also a natural DHT blocker.